akash-podder/E-Learniverse-Django/README.md

 ```

 ### Production Setup with Gunicorn
-Run the following command for Gunicorn Command:
+Run the following command for Gunicorn Command to start Gunicorn Server with 4 worker threads with `-w 4` flag
 ```shell script
 gunicorn -w 4 --bind 0.0.0.0:9999 django_docker_project.wsgi
 ```
 The `-w 4` flag tells Gunicorn to spawn 4 worker processes.

-These are not threads, but separate processes that can handle requests concurrently.
+N.B: These are not threads, but separate processes that can handle requests concurrently.
 Gunicorn documentation suggests to have:
 Gunicorn documentation suggests: